Bacon Pear Stuffed Pork Loin

 Tender and juicy, Bacon Pear Stuffed Pork Loin is bursting with flavors of garlic, herbs, and fruit.
 It’s grand, elegant, and perfect for entertaining.

 People refer to pork loin as pork tenderloin all the time.
 However, they are not the same cut of pork!
 Pork loin and pork tenderloin are not cut from the same part of the animal.
 Pork tenderloin is thin and small.
 The tenderloin is the muscle that runs alongside the backbone.
 Pork loin is also from the animal’s back but is wide and thick.
-It’s sometimes sold with the ribs attached which is a pork chop when cut individually.
+It’s sometimes sold with the ribs attached, which is a pork chop when cut individually.

-Cook the bacon, remove and chop.
+Cook the bacon, remove, and chop.
 Reserve the drippings.

 Peel and chop the pear and dice the onion and celery.
 Sauté them in the skillet with your bacon drippings until tender-crisp (not mushy).
 This will take about 5 minutes at medium heat.

-Prepare the pork loin.
-Using a long, thin knife cut the loin by holding the knife at an angle and spiral cut it as you “unroll” the pork loin (think jelly roll).
-You will be work toward the center of the loin and will end up with a thin, rectangular slab of meat.
+Using a long, thin knife, cut the loin by holding it at an angle and spiral cut it as you “unroll” the pork loin (think jelly roll).
+You will work toward the center of the loin and will end up with a thin, rectangular slab of meat.

 Next, pound the loin with a meat mallet to a thin and even thickness.
-The thinner you can get it the better.
+The thinner you can get the better.
 Protein swells as it cooks.

 MORE YUMMY RECIPES YOU’LL ENJOY!